Superboy

 Kent.
 Superboy and Robin team up to defeat Starro and save the Justice League.

-The first Superboy (Stålpojken) trading cards were distributed in 1968 with the
+The first Superboy (Stålpojken) trading cards were distributed in 1968

 Pop-nytt TV Pussel